-CAUTION: The Gross Combination Weight Rating is the total allowable weight of the motorhome combined with the weight of the vehicle or trailer being towed.
+CAUTION: The Gross Combined Weight Rating is the total allowable weight of the motorhome combined with the weight of the vehicle or trailer being towed.
 Do not exceed this weight whenever you are towing behind your motorhome.
-31,350 lbs. is the GCWR.
+The GCWR is 31,350 lbs.